Alex Triantafilou

-Alex M. Triantafilou (pronounced tree-aunt-a-FEE-loo; born July 4, 1971) is an attorney, judge, and politician; and the chairman of the Ohio Republican Party, having previously been chairman of the Hamilton County Republican Party.
+Alex M. Triantafilou (pronounced tree-aunt-a-FEE-loo; born July 4, 1971) is an attorney, judge, and politician.
+His is currently the chairman of the Ohio Republican Party, having previously been chairman of the Hamilton County Republican Party.

 Career

 Triantafilou worked as an assistant prosecuting attorney for Hamilton County prosecutor Joseph T. Deters.
 He also worked in the office of the Hamilton County Clerk of Courts, Greg Hartmann.

 In 2005, Triantafilou was appointed and subsequently won election to the Hamilton County Municipal Court.
 In 2006, he was appointed to the Hamilton County Court of Common Pleas.
 From 2008-2023, he was chairman of the Hamilton County Republican Party.
 He became chairman of the Ohio Republican Party in January 2023.

 Prior to getting into politics, Triantafilou was a magistrate, hearing cases regularly before the mayors' courts of Newtown and Harrison, Ohio, and a partner at the law firm of Dinsmore & Shohl.

 Triantafilou in January 2025 commented on Issue 1 on gerrymandering, where Triantafilou said that "we did our job" because "a lot" of voters were "confused by Issue 1", which means voters "don't know", thus Triantafilou concluded: "Confusing Ohioans was not such a bad strategy."